fanjielei/cloud-infrastructure-engineer/README.md

   - If the request was successful
   - Any errors it encountered

-> see stdout of `go run cmd/client/main.go`
+> option1: `go run cmd/client/main.go` with the setup of env HOST,PORT on local \
+> option2: see the log of container client, which is up by `docker compose up -d`

 - [X] Your client should periodically tell the server to change the response via the dedicated endpoint
-> implement it in the client.go
+> implement it in the client.go \

-> I switch on `flaky`, then for each `get /status`, the server will change the response.
-Is this what this question want?
+> `post /flaky` every 10 seconds, `get /status` every 3 seconds

-- [ ] Add Prometheus and scrape the server's metrics endpoint
+- [X] Add Prometheus and scrape the server's metrics endpoint
+> add prometheus service in docker-compose.yml

 ## Optional tasks